Delayed justice: 3 states remove all time limits on child sex abuse lawsuits - Boston News, Weather, Sports | WHDH 7News

 More survivors are pursuing cases as states increasingly consider repealing time limits for child sex crime lawsuits.
 Vermont was the first state to remove the limits in 2019, followed by Maine in 2021 and Maryland this year.

-Michigan, Rhode Island and Massachusetts are poised to take action before their legislative sessions end this summer.
+Michigan, Rhode Island and Massachusetts are poised to take action before their legislative sessions end.

 “The momentum is irreversible,” said Marci Hamilton, CEO of CHILD USA, a think tank aiming to prevent child abuse and neglect.